airplanemodes/airdocs-python/README.md

 > The Python documentation that feels like an air.

-An awesome project with simple navigation.
+This is an alternative documentation with a focus on simplicity, navigation and readability.

 ### Installation

-For viewing the website locally first install `docsify`:
+For viewing the website locally first install [`docsify`](https://docsify.js.org):

 ```shell
 npm i docsify-cli -g